MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/process-approval-requests.md

 >[!NOTE]
 > The screens on Android, iOS and Windows Phone may differ slightly; however, the functionality is the same on all devices.

-## Approve from Power Automate Approvals center
+## Approve from Power Automate approvals center

 You can approve a request from Power Automate approvals center.
 To make an approval, following the following steps: